11 Tips for Moving to Seoul With Your Family

 4. How Do I Set Up My Company?

 When setting up a company in South Korea, you have three options.
-You can set up a local corporation, a local branch, or a liaison office.
+You can set up a local corporation, branch, or liaison office.

-If you set up a local corporation then it will be considered a ‘foreign-invested company’.
-The foreign investor and foreign-invested company are regarded as separate entities and you’ll have to invest a minimum of 100 million won or more per case.
+If you set up a local corporation, it will be considered a ‘foreign-invested company.’
+The foreign investor and foreign-invested company are considered separate entities, and you’ll have to invest a minimum of 100 million won or more per case.
 You’ll also have to pay tax on both domestic and overseas income.

-If you set up a local branch, the headquarters and branch are a considered a single entity and you’ll only have to pay tax on domestic income.
+If you set up a local branch, the headquarters and branch are considered a single entity, and you’ll only have to pay tax on domestic income.

 The type of company structure that works best for you will vary according to your circumstances, so it’s wise to get advice from an English-speaking investment consultant in South Korea.